MechShahid/pcie-ai-accelerator-thermal-design/docs/final_project_summary.md

 - heat-balance and mass-balance checking
 - honest documentation of assumptions and limitations

+## Mechanical Support Screening

+A concept-level mechanical support screening was added after the final CFD-3 thermal candidate was selected.

+The final ducted 80 × 120 × 35 mm aluminium heatsink has an estimated mass of approximately 424 g, weight force of approximately 4.16 N, and approximate bending moment of 0.146 N·m using a simplified 35 mm lever-arm assumption.

+This places the final heatsink candidate in a high support-risk category.
+Therefore, the design is thermally feasible but mechanically support-sensitive.
+A backplate, bracket, standoffs, or chassis-supported duct is recommended before treating the design as mechanically feasible.

 ## Limitations

 This remains a first-pass thermal feasibility study, not final product validation.